Decomposable operators acting between distinct $L^p$-direct integrals of Banach spaces: Weighted composition operator

-\begin{rem} In the case when the operators $P(s,t)$ are identical, we get the classical composition operator on $L^p$-direct integrals.
-We also note that the resulting boundedness condition \eqref{trm:comp2:eq1} coincides with known results for standard Lebesgue spaces (see, for example, \cite[Theorem 4.]{VU04}). \end{rem}
+As a corollary of the previous theorem we can obtain the result for Lebesgue--Bochner spaces.
+We also note that the resulting boundedness condition \eqref{trm:comp2:eq1} coincides with known results for standard Lebesgue spaces (see, for example, \cite[Theorem 4.]{VU04}).